Photo: Aleksander Marinšek, Zavod za turizem in kulturo Žirovnica

 Another possibility is to arrive to the starting point by car, which you can park on the designated parking areas (information can be found on local tourist information centres or on the links to specific stages).
 After walking a part of the trail, you can return to your starting point by public transfer.
 The timetables are available on Arriva (bus) and Slovenske železnice (train).

 You can walk as much of the Juliana Trail as you want.
 The Julian Alps Booking Centre can adapt the stages according to you wishes, or you can design the hike on your own.
 Regarding the return to your starting point, see the answer about the parking areas and public transfers.

 The Juliana trail is mostly not technically demanding, but it still has to be taken seriously.
 Every stage demands from 5 to 6 hours of walking.
 The whole trail is considered unsuitable for children, but certain parts of the trail are also suitable for a family trip.

 The printed guidebooks are available in all tourist information centres in the Julian Alps.
 Some tourist information centres can also send you the guide via post.
-The Juliana Trail App will soon be available for your mobile phone for free.
-At the moment, the Outdooractive App can be used instead:
+The Juliana Trail App is also available for your mobile phone for free.